 At our affiliated project, Letcher Middle School, a caring and dedicated staff partners with Children Incorporated sponsors to provide students with basic essentials that we so often take for granted but that are vital to students’ success in both school and life.

 The Family Resource Youth Services Center Coordinator and our volunteer coordinator at Letcher Middle, Lynn, was formerly a coordinator at West Whitesburg and Cowan Elementary Schools.

 “Lynn was one of the first two coordinators in Letcher County to affiliate with Children Incorporated, and over the years has become very familiar with our program,” said Renée Kube, our Director of U.S. Programs.

 “While meeting with Lynn, she told me that the Letcher community has a lot of young parents who are struggling to make ends meet.
-They often don’t have enough money to buy enough food for their families.
-For that reason, she is very grateful to work with us so she can provide school supplies, clothes, and food for [children] in need.”
+They often don’t have enough money to buy an adequate amount of food for their families.
+For that reason, she is very grateful to work with us so she can provide school supplies, clothes, and food for children in need.”

 How do I sponsor a child in Kentucky?

 You can sponsor a child in Kentucky in one of two ways: call our office at 1-800-538-5381 and speak with one of our staff members or email us at firstname.lastname@example.org.